 There are countless hiking trails to all kinds of wonders in the rainforest.
 Favorites include waterfalls like La Mina Falls, viewpoints like El Yunque Peak Tower, and ruins like Torre Britton.

-To visit El Yunque on your own, you will want to rent a car.
-Don’t forget to purchase entry tickets from the National Forest Service’s website to show to the park rangers when you arrive, as they control capacity inside.
+You will want to rent a car to visit El Yunque alone.
+Don’t forget to purchase entry tickets from the National Forest Service’s website to show the park rangers when you arrive, as they control capacity inside.

 There are also plenty of excursions to El Yunque, like this half-day tour with you swimming under waterfalls in a tropical rainforest.
 You can also go directly from San Juan on excursions that start and end there, like this hiking and waterfall trekking adventure.